 For more on Dragonboat’s approach to prioritization, read “Rock, Pebble, and Sand Product and Portfolio Management.”

-Prioritizing with purpose is an essential element of building an outcome-focused roadmap.
-To avoid getting caught in the build-trap, focus on the most important items to solve first.
-Prioritize backlog items based on those answers as well as available resources in the upcoming timeframe.
+Prioritizing with purpose is essential to building an outcome-oriented roadmap.
+To avoid getting caught in the build-trap, focus on the most critical problems first.
+Then, prioritize items based on your available resources in the upcoming timeframe.

-Leveraging the Metrics over Available Resources (MoAR) prioritization framework allows you to incorporate a direct measure against goals into your roadmap planning/ dynamic alignment process.
-This enables better product decisions, easily visualized product portfolio metrics, and improved overall outcomes.
+Leveraging the Metrics over Available Resources (MoAR) prioritization framework allows you to incorporate a direct measure against goals into your planning process.
+It enables better product decisions, easily visualized product portfolio metrics, and improved overall outcomes.
 RICE is another commonly used prioritization framework (illustrated below).

-Step 4: Plan Roadmap-Account For Dependencies And Allocation
+Step 4: Allocate Resources and Plan for Dependencies

-To achieve the best portfolio outcomes, you need to allocate resources towards short-term and long-term goals to ensure your company is not only achieving current goals but also growing and innovating towards long-term success.
+To achieve the best portfolio outcomes, you must allocate resources towards short-term and long-term goals to ensure your company is not only achieving current goals but also growing and innovating towards future success.

 Each goal you define should have planned allocation to build the most effective outcome-driven roadmap.
-For example, you can choose to allocate 50% of resources to new revenue and 50% towards innovation.
-In Dragonboat, you can easily see your planned vs actual resources to understand if your roadmap can be executed effectively and make adjustments where needed.
+For example, you can allocate 50% of resources to new revenue and 50% towards innovation.
+In Dragonboat, you can easily see your planned vs. actual resources and adjust where needed.

-Just as important as the proper resource allocation for successful roadmap delivery is to manage dependencies.
+Managing dependencies is just as vital for successful roadmap delivery.
 If left unchecked, roadmap dependencies can hinder your progress and delay outcomes.
 Dragonboat helps you effectively plan, visualize, and auto-track dependencies to ensure successful product delivery.

 Step 5: Monitor Delivery Progress

-Once you’ve planned goals, strategic themes, prioritization, and resourcing within Dragonboat, push to execution tools (like Jira) for delivery, and roll back up to Dragonboat for visibility and insights.
+Once you have set your goals, strategic themes, prioritization, and resourcing within Dragonboat, push to execution tools (like Jira) for delivery and roll back up to Dragonboat for visibility and insights.

-Within Dragonboat you’ll be able to see the progress of your roadmap in real-time and be automatically alerted to any delays or delivery risks.
+Within Dragonboat, you will be able to see the progress of your roadmap in real-time.
+The tool will also automatically alert you to any delays or delivery risks.

 Step 6.
-Monitor Outcome Progress And Adjust Roadmap Based On Results
+Monitor Outcome Progress and Adjust Your Roadmap Based On Results

-Not only is it important to track the progress of product roadmap items (initiatives), you should also track the progress of your OKRs (outcomes) to understand what worked and what didn’t work, and inform future product planning to achieve goals.
+Not only is it important to track the progress of product roadmap items (initiatives), but you should also track the progress of your OKRs (outcomes) to understand what worked and what didn’t to inform future product planning.
 You can monitor the outcome progress and return to step 4 to adjust the roadmap iteratively.

-Having a Responsive PPM tool like Dragonboat allows you to easily view and update status and health, so that you can measure results and responsively re-allocate based on performance.
+A Responsive PPM tool like Dragonboat lets you easily view and update high-level status and health to measure results and responsively re-allocate based on performance.

-Great product managers exist at both market leading and market losing companies.
+Great product managers exist at both market-leading and market-losing companies.
 So, what sets the two apart?
-Focusing on business, customer, and portfolio outcomes.
-By following the above steps and integrating all of these dimensions with time horizons, you’ll move from feature factory to outcome-based roadmapping.
+A focus on business, customer, and portfolio outcomes.
+By following the above steps and integrating these dimensions with time horizons, you will move from being a feature-driven factory to outcome-based roadmapping.

-Using Dragonboat, whether your product portfolio management approach includes metrics like revenue, new market penetration velocity, platform uptime, or NPS scores, prioritization and resource allocation is simple and can be adjusted periodically in response to the market and business needs.
+Whether your product portfolio management approach includes metrics like revenue, new market penetration velocity, platform uptime, or NPS scores, with Dragonboat, prioritization and resource allocation becomes simple.
+And you can adjust periodically in response to changing market and business needs.

-“With Dragonboat, our Product Team can not only plan, evaluate and sequence work, but they are able to tie all their ideas directly to the target Company and Product Objectives, connect them to Jira, and get seamless and dynamic health and predicted end dates, all in one place.
+“With Dragonboat, our product team can not only plan, evaluate, and sequence work, but they can tie all their ideas directly to the target company and product objectives, connect them to Jira, and get seamless and dynamic health and predicted end dates, all in one place.
 They can also easily manage up using the dashboard and allocation reporting features.”– Jackie Orlando, Director of Product Operations, Tealium

-As you can see, moving from feature-based to outcome-focused roadmapping can be done in a few simple steps.
-The right purpose-built tool will make the process even easier.
+You can move from feature-based to outcome-based roadmaps in a few simple steps, and the right purpose-built tool will make the process even easier.